 Developing new antibiotic treatments, promoting responsible use, and ensuring access for all

-The Global Antibiotic Research and Development Partnership (GARDP) was established in May 2016 as a joint initiative by the World Health Organization (WHO) and the Drugs for Neglected Diseases initiative (DNDi).
+The Global Antibiotic Research & Development Partnership (GARDP) was established in May 2016 as a joint initiative by the World Health Organization (WHO) and the Drugs for Neglected Diseases initiative (DNDi).
 The mission of this not-for-profit research and development (R&D) initiative is to develop new antibiotic treatments addressing antimicrobial resistance and to promote their responsible use for optimal conservation, while ensuring equitable access for all in need.
+In 2018, GARDP set up as an independent legal entity.